 When generated

-This primitive is generated by the remote MIS application after receiving a MIS_N2N_Prereg_Xfer response message.
+This primitive is generated by the remote MIS user after receiving a MIS_N2N_Prereg_Xfer response message.

 Effect on receipt

-The SPoS MIS application generates an MIS_Prereg_Xfer.response primitive with the information obtained from this primitive.
-The SPoS MISF retrieves its stored value for KeyDerivationKey which had previously been sent to the TPoS MISF, encrypting service specific TLVs including it using the SA between SPoS and MN as described in 9 of IEEE Std 802.21-XXXX for use in the MIS_Prereg_Xfer response message.
+The SPoS MIS user generates an MIS_Prereg_Xfer.response primitive with the information obtained from this primitive.
+The SPoS MISF retrieves its stored values for KeyDerivationKey and Nonce-S which had previously been sent to the TPoS MISF, and encrypts service specific TLVs including them using the SA between SPoS and MN as described in 9 of IEEE Std 802.21-XXXX for use in the MIS_Prereg_Xfer response message.

 Change 5.13 as follows